pwyde/monochrome-plymouth/README.md

 Support for more distributions will hopefully be added in the future.

 ### Fonts
-If a custom font is specified, the source font file __must__ be located in the system location of `/usr/share/fonts`.
+If a custom font is specified, the source font file __must__ be located in the system fonts location of `/usr/share/fonts`.
 Otherwise the theme will not work properly.
 User specific font locations such as `~/.fonts` is not supported.

 ## Install Instructions
 At the time of writing there are no packages available.
 Install the theme manually using `git clone` and see below for further instructions.